 Sarah is the Arts Coordinator for LandWorks, working 1-1 and with teams of people in the art department to develop creative and problem solving skills, whilst building confidence and self-worth.
 She often describes art as a tool for re-imagining identity.
 Since joining LandWorks in 2014 Sarah has secured funding to deliver arts projects; most recently ‘LandWorks Ceramics’, developed in collaboration with people on placement at LandWorks who are now making pottery products to sell in the shop, contributing towards the charity’s sustainability.

 As Resettlement Coordinator Sue incorporates the planning of different aspects of release for people on placement from prison and issues faced in the community for all trainees.
 Having a strong background in working with offenders, both in prisons and the community, Sue understands the difficulties faced in rebuilding a life after crime and has the skills, experience and contacts to support people in practical and emotional issues.

 Monika joined the LandWorks team in 2016 as our Market Gardener, and works with people on placement to plant and nurture veg products for sale on the market garden stall, alongside eggs and flowers.
 Monika studied at Schumacher College for 6 months, developing her interest in growing sustainably and with a ‘no-dig’ policy.

-Martin joined LandWorks in 2017 as our Operations Coordinator, after being on the LandWorks placement for 6 months.
-He now works with trainees to produce kindling and charcoal from the workshop’s leftover wood, alongside building and maintenance work.
-His current top-seller is compost, which you can find on the market garden gate.
+Martin joined LandWorks in 2017 as our Operations Coordinator, after previously being on a LandWorks placement for 6 months.
+He now works across all the enterprises, providing logistical support to keep the project functioning.
+He also works with trainees to produce compost, kindling, and charcoal from the workshop’s leftover wood, alongside building and maintenance work.

 Our Ambassadors are crucial to spreading the word of LandWorks, aiming to raise our profile both locally and nationally to encourage support and income for the charity: